Q: What is Amazon Neptune?

 Q: Can I prevent certain replicas from being promoted to the primary instance?

-A: You can assign lower priority tiers to replicas that you don’t want promoted to the primary instance.
-However, if the higher priority replicas on the cluster are unhealthy or unavailable for some reason, then Amazon RDS will promote the lower priority replica.
+You can assign lower priority tiers to replicas that you don’t want promoted to the primary instance.
+However, if the higher priority replicas on the cluster are unhealthy or unavailable for some reason, then Amazon Neptune will promote the lower priority replica.

 Q: How can I improve upon the availability of a single Amazon Neptune database?

 You can add Amazon Neptune Replicas.
 Amazon Neptune Replicas share the same underlying storage as the primary instance.
 Any Amazon Neptune Replica can be promoted to become primary without any data loss and therefore can be used for enhancing fault tolerance in the event of a primary DB Instance failure.
-To increase database availability, simply create 1 to 15 replicas, in any of 3 AZs, and Amazon Neptune will automatically include them in failover primary selection in the event of a database outage.
+To increase database availability, simply create 1 to 15 replicas, and Amazon Neptune will automatically include them in failover primary selection in the event of a database outage.

 Q: What happens during failover and how long does it take?